 In a land with subtle seasons, the passage of time in Singapore is marked by colorful festivals, parades, and special treats.
 Chinese New Year, the country’s biggest holiday, brings lion dances, loud drums, and elaborate meals.
 In August, National Day celebrates Singapore’s independence with fireworks, military parades, and flyovers.
 During the Mid-Autumn Festival, Chinatown is festooned with colorful lanterns, and Singaporeans give gifts of moon cakes filled with sweet bean paste and a salted egg yolk.

 There are many urban legends about Singapore’s strict laws and the authorities’ tendency to cane anyone who breaches the rules.
 You may have heard about an explicit ban on chewing gum, among other things.
 In general, however, a bit of common sense will keep you safe.
-Don’t litter or vandalize property, and don’t start fights with the local police, and you will be just fine.
+As everywhere, don’t litter or vandalize property, and don’t start fights with the local police, and you will be absolutely fine.

-Freelance travel writer Heidi Sarna has been based in Southeast Asia for more than a decade, covering Singapore history, the Hong Kong dining scene and small-ship cruising.
+Heidi Sarna is a freelance travel writer who has been based in Southeast Asia for more than a decade, covering Singapore history, the Hong Kong dining scene and small-ship cruising.
 Check out her blog QuirkyCruise.com.